We Are The Jewels At The Heart Of The Lotus.

 Here is the secret the crystals kept for millennia and finally revealed in a technicolor revelation: There is no objective truth.
 No sacred, no profane.
 No mundane and no magic.
 There is only the light we ourselves cast upon the canvas of our perceptions.
 That is the only color in a dull gray existence, and the only forward momentum in a backwards world.

 And if you can’t enjoy a good paradox, you’ll never have any fun with Spirit’s sense of humor.

 “Truth is the daughter of time, not of authority” ~ Francis Bacon

-Jen Isabel is a wordsmith, jeweller, dancer, incurable gypsy wanderer, nutritionist, yoga teacher, biker chick, wild qalandar, and psychonautic cosmogyral redamancer.
+Isabel Friend is a wordsmith, jeweller, dancer, incurable gypsy wanderer, nutritionist, yoga teacher, biker chick, wild qalandar, and psychonautic cosmogyral redamancer.
 She is currently working on accumulating ever more nouns and adjectives to hang upon her name and laugh at.